‘Catadelphia’ Asking For Your Help Trapping, Spaying And Neutering Philadelphia’s Overwhelming Stray Cat Population

 There is a massive stray cat population in Philly and one good thing about that is it helps with the city’s rodent control.
 But with that population continuing to grow, certain groups are working together to slow it down.

-“Some of these animals are not animals that are meant to be in homes, some are truly feral, which means wild,” Animal Care and Control Team Susan Russell said.
+“Some of these animals are not animals that are meant to be in homes, some are truly feral, which means wild,” said Susan Russell, of the Animal Care and Control Team.

 With nearly 400,000 stray cats roaming the streets of Philadelphia, there are multiple groups working together to focus on cat population control.
 Aine Doley is the founder of Catadelphia and she’s hoping to have more people join her in her cause.